 Since 1987 Matthew has been collaborating with his Mother, Jean in a series of portraits that depict her everyday rituals set within her home in Leeds.
 Documenting everyday ordinary moments, normally passed over for special events such as Birthdays, Christmas, Christenings and Holidays.
 Matthew has focused to show his mother as a woman going about her daily routine, using the family home as a backdrop this extraordinary project now in its 29th year lets viewers into a home reminiscent to how we all live.
 Following his mother from middle age to elderly woman now suffering from mixed dementia and leaving the family home into a residential care home, these images serve to show the warmth and fragility of life.

-Finn is currently working on publishing this body of work with Dewi Lewis and will be released in May 2017.
 The work will also be exhibited here at Francesca Maffeo Gallery in November 2017.